 Dance At HoW College Redditch

 A dance project for learners with special educational needs ran successfully from the Redditch campus.
 Many learners are sedentary in their lifestyles and there is a real need to give them opportunities to participate in regular accessible exercise to improve their health and fitness.
 There is also a need to improve communication/social skills and performance art is a great way to facilitate this

 The learners have gained greater confidence in their own abilities because of their individual achievements during this project.
 They have also had the opportunity to practise their social skills in an alternative setting to the college classroom.
 These skills are transferable to other settings out in the community, enabling greater participation in a wider variety of activities

 Some learners are keen to join recreational classes that include dance and performance art after the project ends.
-All learners have been given information about local groups that provide these types of activites.
+All learners have been given information about local groups that provide these types of activities.
 In college we will be incorporating dance activities in our timetable so that all leaners get the opportunity to further develop their expressive dance skills.
-The group’s tutor has dance skills that will enable her to lead similar group activites in the future, incorporating some of the ideas that students participated in during the project.
+The groups tutor has dance skills that will enable her to lead similar group activities in the future, incorporating some of the ideas that students participated in during the project.

 ‘It’s nice to do something different.
 It helps me keep fit because its good exercise and I get to do it with all my friends.
 Dancing makes me happy and I can learn something new'

 'I like throwing the ball and keeping the balloon off the floor.
 The music is good.
 I like doing things in a circle because I can watch the others.
 My favourite bit is the stretching at the end.
 It was difficult for me at first but I'm getting good at that now.
 I liked it when we did the Tai Chi as well’.

 'I’ve started to go to a dance activity on Friday night with my friends.
 I like having a go at lots of things.'

 Yoga at HoW College in Redditch